Packaging PL/Java for a software distribution

 The end product of a full PL/Java source build is a jar file that functions as a self-extracting installer when run by java -jar.
 It contains the files that are necessary on a target system to use PL/Java with PostgreSQL, including those needed to support ALTER EXTENSION UPGRADE.

 It also contains the pljava-api jar, needed for developing Java code to use in a database with PL/Java, and the pljava-examples jar.
-As discussed above, these may be omitted from a base package and supplied separately, if packaging guidelines require.
+As discussed above, the examples jar may be omitted from a base package and supplied separately, if packaging guidelines require, and the API jar may be included also in a -devel package that installs it in a standard Java-library location.
+(However, the API jar cannot be omitted from the base package; it is needed at runtime, in the SHAREDIR/pljava location where the extension expects it.)

 The self-extracting jar consults pg_config at the time of extraction to determine where the files should be installed.